June 7–21, 2024

 Dir.
 Agnieszka Holland.
 2020, 118 mins.
 Poland.
 DCP.
 With Ivan Trojan, Josef Trojan, Juraj Loj, Jaroslava Pokorná.
 Few true stories tread the thin line between good and evil as precariously as that of Jan Mikolášek, a 20th-century Czech herbal healer whose great success masked the grimmest of secrets.
 Mikolášek won fame and fortune treating celebrities of the interwar, Nazi, and Communist eras with his uncanny knack for “urinary diagnosis.”
 But his passion for healing came from the same source as a lust for cruelty, sadism, and an incapacity for love that only one person—his assistant, František—could ever quell.
 As a show trial threatens to reveal these secrets, Jan’s contradictions are put under a microscope, with the fate of his only love hanging in the balance.
 Charlatan is a twist-filled personal story as well as a reflection on the price one can pay for single-mindedly following one’s calling.

-Agnieszka Holland born 28 November 1948, is a Polish film and television director and screenwriter.
-Holland has been one of the most consistently daring, versatile, and politically committed voices in global cinema for six decades.
-She is best known for her films: Europa Europa (1990), for which she received a Golden Globe Award as well as an Academy Award nomination for Best Adapted Screenplay, The Secret Garden (1993), Angry Harvest (1985) and the Holocaust drama In Darkness (2011), the last two of which were nominated for the Academy Award for Best Foreign Language Film.
-In 2017, she received a Alfred Bauer Prize (Silver Bear) for her film Spoor (2017) at the Berlin International Film Festival.
+Agnieszka Holland, born on November 28, 1948, is a renowned Polish film and television director and screenwriter.
+Over six decades, Holland has established herself as one of global cinema’s most daring, versatile, and politically committed voices.
+She is best known for her films Europa Europa (1990), for which she received a Golden Globe Award and an Academy Award nomination for Best Adapted Screenplay, The Secret Garden (1993), Angry Harvest (1985), and the Holocaust drama In Darkness (2011), the last two of which were nominated for the Academy Award for Best Foreign Language Film.
+In 2017, Holland received the Alfred Bauer Prize (Silver Bear) at the Berlin International Film Festival for her film Spoor (2017).
 In 2020, she was elected President of the European Film Academy.
-In 2023, her film Green Border (2023) won the Special Jury Prize at the Venice International Film Festival.
+Most recently, her film Green Border (2023) won the Special Jury Prize at the Venice International Film Festival.

 Co-programmed by MoMI Curator of Film Eric Hynes and Tomek Smolarski, Film and Performing Arts Curator, Polish Cultural Institute New York.